Constipation in newborns and babies: symptoms, causes and relief

 It can be very stressful watching your little one struggle to poo.
 Here’s a few things you can do to help your baby5.

-Offer some fruit – if your baby is over six months old, fruits like apples, grapes or strawberries can help get things on the move.
+if your baby is over six months old, fruits like apples, pears or prunes can help get things on the move.

 When to see your doctor

 While constipation is usually nothing to worry about, it’s good to get your baby back to their bouncing, happy selves as soon as you can.
 If you have any concerns, talk to your Health Visitor or GP, especially if your baby6:

 Is not improving

 Is regularly constipated or bloated

 Has blood in their poo